 Another forcing data input to the model is daily meteorological data.
 These data include shortwave radiation, cloud cover (which is converted to longwave radiation using simulated surface water temperature as part of the calculation), air temperature, vapour pressure (converted from relative humidity and air temperature), wind speed and

-Other input data to the model are fixed and read in at the outset of the simulations.
 The relevant files include lake hyposography (water depth vs area), physical parameters for DYRESM, ecological parameters for CAEDYM, and an initial depth profile of temperature and water quality properties .
 An input file specifying the geothermal heat flux to the bottom waters of the lake is also used on this study.

 Management scenarios have been run as various reductions of the current Ohau Channel inflow (50, 10, 5 and 0%) of current inflow.
 Time series plots for 0m and 60m depth are again used to make direct comparisons between the different model runs, which are for a period of 4.5 years from 1 July.
 The duration of the simulations was extended to 4.5 years commencing 1 July 2001 using measured data until 5 January 2004.
 For the remaining 2 years the input data for 6 January 2002 to 1 January 2004 was repeated, to extend the simulation to 31 December 2005.
 For most variables there is little purpose in carrying out quantitative comparisons between the different flow scenarios but where warranted (e.g. important variables where differences are clearly evident in the simulations) a quantitative comparison has been carried out.

 Changes in water quality of the Kaituna River outflow are likely to occur with a diversion.
 The assessments in this study have considered a 100% diversion and the present case, i.e., no diversion.